KvinneKraft/Portfolio/Dashloris-X/README.md

 # Dashloris-X
 ## Download the Dashloris-X
 >Any of the available downloads can be found at my website: https://pugpawz.com/

-> As of now the website is undergoing maintenance but it should
->be available to everyone, very soon!
-If you can not wait and still want to check it out then you
->can head over to the Application folder and select one of the raw versions in there.
+>As of now my precious website is undergoing maintenance but she should be available to everyone, very soon!
+If you can not wait and still want to check it out then you can head over to the Application folder and select one of the raw versions in there.

 ## Information about Dashloris-X
 >Hey there, even though there is a special dialog dedicated
 >to the information that I want to share about this application
 >within the application already, I still feel like I have to
 >address a few things.

->This application was made for personal use only until I discovered
+This application was made for personal use only until I discovered
 >the use others may see within its shadow.
 Therefore I present to
->you the official (long postponed) Dashloris-X !
+>you the official (long postponed) Dashloris-X!

 >This application will allow you to test web-servers their bandwidth using a more
->advanced version of Slowloris, going by the name of Dashloris-X.

->Dashloris-X has a lot of customization that comes with it and a lot
->of other features I have not yet seen present among other variants of
+>advanced version of Slowloris, going by the name of Dashloris-X. Dashloris-X has a lot of customization that comes with it and a lot of other features I have not yet seen present among other variants of the original Slowloris.
->the original Slowloris.

->Not only did I take my time to fully custom code all of the interfaces, I
->also made sure that all code is ready for update.
-I both took in mind the
->potential destined future of my application and the distinctiveness I wanted
+>Not only did I take my time to fully custom code all of the interfaces, I also made sure that all code is ready for update.
+I both took in mind the potential destined future of my application and the distinctiveness I wanted to be present.
->to be present.

 >This application is unique in its own type of way.
-And all of that within
+And all of that within just 2 weeks.
+My back has severe pains now, but it is worth it, ahaha.
->just 2 weeks.

 ## Screenshots of Dashloris-X
 ### Main Panel: